jonataslaw/getx/README.pt-br.md

   }
 }
 ```

-The only way to actually delete a `GetxService`, is with `Get.reset()` which is like a
-"Hot Reboot" of your app.
-So remember, if you need absolute persistance of a class instance during the
-lifetime of your app, use `GetxService`.

 A única maneira de realmente excluir um `GetxService`, é com o `Get.reset()`, que é como uma
 "reinicialização a quente" do seu aplicativo.
 Portanto, lembre-se, se você precisar de persistência absoluta de uma instância de classe durante